mcruz90/ccps610/README.md

 This project took about three weeks to complete for a databases II course at Toronto Metropolitan University (Ryerson University).
 The goals of the assignment were to address a set of tasks performed as part of some business functions for a fictional brewery's website by creating sql functions, stored procedures, and queries in a database, that were then to be called to the front-end.

 I was able to gain more experience with the middleware aspect of the project.
-Although not included as requirements for the project, future tasks include implementing OAuth, and separating views for customers and employees.
+Although not included as requirements for the project, future tasks include implementing OAuth to create separate views for employees and customers, and more error-handling to address edge cases.